-We invite you to journey to this spiritual heart of our planet, to enjoy a sublime and sacred meditation/nature retreat.
+Journey to the spiritual heart of our planet and enjoy a sublime and sacred Himalayan meditation retreat!

 “The journey with the group to the Source of the Ganges was so enlightening for me…. a great experience, the best experience for personal growth I’ve ever had.” —Caroline Sophonow, Aesthetician and Yoga Teacher, British Columbia, Canada

 “Ajayan, I cannot believe how much my meditation practice is now influencing my life (you were talking to us about some after-retreat effects)—it is truly sensational!
 I am happy and content and my days go by in sheer admiration of all the wonderful things I have in life.”—Dr. A. Cornelius, Switzerland

 See detailed itinerary below or email firstname.lastname@example.org.

 Arrive in Delhi and transfer to hotel.
 Rest.

 Ride to Rishikesh situated on the banks of the Ganga in the Himalayan foothills.
 Dinner and rest.
 We’ll stay in a modern and comfortable ashram/hotel on the banks of the holy Ganga.
 Rishikesh is well-known for its many ashrams, temples, and yoga centers.
 For centuries yogis have retired to the banks of the holy Ganga here to do their sadhana in quest of direct realization of the eternal, infinite Self of all.
 The atmosphere is tangibly vibrant with spiritual energy, yet today it also bustles as a quaint commercial center.

 Day 3—October 5